 Customer journey map template

-A customer journey map template records the actions, emotions, and thoughts a customer experiences as they use a product.
-Sign up for Lucidspark!
+Use this customer journey map template to record the actions, emotions, and thoughts that a customer or user experiences as they use a product or go through a process.
+Collaborate with your team on the same document to identify areas for improvement.

 What is a customer journey map?